tklebel/rOpenSci-blog/draft.md

 # Lessons learned
 I have learned many things while working on this package.
-While I aquired certain skills (like writing simple XPATH-queries), I want highlight a few general things.
+While I acquired certain skills (like writing simple XPATH-queries), I want highlight a few general things.

-Something that is true probably for many people working with and developing for R, is that community is important.
+Something which is probably true for many people working with and developing for R, is that community is important.
 Without the efforts of many others, through paid work or by spending their time voluntarily, developing the package would not have been possible.
 This is true for the many packages my code builds on,